 What Are Your Rights After An Injury On Someone Else’s Property In Louisiana?

-If you’re injured while on someone else’s property in Louisiana, you may hold the owner responsible if they knew or reasonably should have known about a hazard and failed to fix it.
-The key: “duty, breach, causation, damages”.
+If you’re injured while on someone else’s property in Louisiana, you may have the right to hold the owner responsible if they knew or reasonably should have known about a dangerous condition and failed to fix it.
+At Loyd J Bourgeois Injury & Accident Lawyer (LJBLegal), our attorneys help injured people understand their rights and investigate whether a property owner failed to keep the premises reasonably safe.
+Many premises liability cases come down to proving four key elements: duty, breach, causation, and damages.

 Premises liability in Louisiana holds property owners responsible if someone is injured due to an unsafe condition they knew or should have known about.
 Under Civil Code 2317.1 and La.
 R.S.
 9:2800.6, owners and merchants must fix hazards using reasonable care.
 Victims must prove the danger existed and the owner had actual or constructive notice.